-You will be admitted either immediately after your clinic appointment or, if this is not possible, a couple of weeks later.
+You will be admitted either the morning after your clinic appointment or, if this is not possible, a couple of weeks later.
 You will have some blood tests and an ECG (heart tracing).

-These tests are very important.
-It is better to find out about any problems as soon as possible to help prevent the operations being postponed or cancelled.
+These tests are important for you.
+It is better to find out about any problems as soon as possible to help prevent operations being postponed for medical reasons.